stream-innovations/medusa-plugin-streampay/README.md

 #### Receive payments on your Medusa applications using StreamPay.

-Stream Payment Plugins offer a seamless solution for receiving payments on your Medusa application, specifically designed for integration with popular platforms like Medusa, WooCommerce (WordPress), Shopify, Magento, and Prestashop.
-With StreamPay, you can streamline your payment processes and provide a convenient and secure payment experience for your customers.
+Stream Payment Plugins offer a seamless solution for receiving payments on your Medusa application, specifically designed for integration with popular platform like Medusa.

 By integrating StreamPay into your Medusa application, you can offer a wide range of payment options to your customers, including traditional methods like credit cards, as well as emerging payment technologies like cryptocurrencies.
 This flexibility enables you to cater to a broader customer base and adapt to evolving payment trends.